nexiality/documentation/release/nexial-core-v1.7.changelog.md

 - enhanced nexial mailer to handle inflight mail configuration changes (e.g. between iterations) and to support AWS SES.
 - fixed overflow condition when generating new command-listing JSON that has more than 26 command types.
 - alpha version of Nexial Interactive now available!
 Not fully tested; please kindly report issues on GitHub.
-- new variable - `nexial.printErrorDetails` - to control the printing of underlying Java exception when such is thrown.

 ### [Nexial Filter](../flowcontrols/filter)